TiagoAntonio019/zabbix_templates/Active PostgreSQL Connections.md

 - Create a Macro on host scope, fill in details:
   - Macro: {$PG_MAX}
   - Value: integer (you must type the ideal value for you)

+## Step 6: Create a Graph
+6.1 - Navigate to Configuration > Hosts

+- Select the 'Gaphs' cell of desired host

+- Add a new Graph

+- Fill in the details:

+  - Name: Active PostgreSQL Connections
+  - Graph type: Normal
+  - Items: Active PostgreSQL Connections

+6.2 - Save the Graph